tencnivel/java-basic-hotswapper/README.md

 JAVA_OPTS="$JAVA_OPTS -agentlib:jdwp=transport=dt_socket,address=8787,server=y,suspend=n"
 ```

-### If using the executable jar: download to your computer
+### If using the executable jar: download executable jar

+Excutable jar can be found in the 'dist' directory

 ### If using the sources: add tools.jar to your local maven repository